 Civil divorce laws are challenging to navigate, so imagine having to navigate two sets of divorce laws.
 For members of the Jewish Orthodox religion, it is necessary for the wife to get approval from the Husband (known as a Get) if she wishes to re-marry within the religion.
 Traditionally, the husband grants a Get when a couple gets divorced by their Rabbi (spiritual leader).
 A recent article in the New York Times, Religious Divorce Dispute Leads to Secular Protest shared the story of the negative effects on the family and children of failing to reach a divorce agreement.

 There is no such thing as a relationship that is too fractured to repair.
 There will be situations that require more time and energy, but with the right professionals involved it can be done.
-If you or someone you know is beginning to walk down this road then take it upon yourself to seek or offer help.
+If you or someone you know is beginning to walk down this road then contact us for help.